Information you give to Occupational Health is held securely and is only accessed by Occupational Health staff.

 For all requests, only the information requested will be released.

-Contact your local occupational service (PDF) to make a request for information.
+Contact your local occupational health service (PDF, 474KB, 20 pages) to make a request for information.

 Subject access request (SAR)